 Myndos is the first stop on the Cruising to Ephesus trip, which travels along the coast from Bodrum (ancient Halicarnassus, the capital of the famous Carian king Maussollos) north to Ephesus.
-(It is also the starting point of Cruising the Carian Coast, Cruising the Ceramic Gulf and of our new Cruising the South-East Aegean tour, combining Turkish shore and Greek islands) After the busy port at Bodrum, or a site-packed journey coming from the other way, the pretty, sleepy little harbor of Myndos, modern Gümüşlük (‘silvery’) is a site for sore eyes.
+(It is also the usual starting point of our Cruising the South-East Aegean tour, combining Turkish shore and Greek islands) After the busy port at Bodrum, or a site-packed journey coming from the other way, the pretty, sleepy little harbor of Myndos, modern Gümüşlük (‘silvery’) is a site for sore eyes.

 This charming harbour itself with its row of cafés and restaurants lining the waterside is one reason to visit the place.
 The other reason to visit Myndos, and the reason it is on the itinerary is of course the archaeology.
 Some may wonder, however, why, as part of a site tour, they find themselves walking up what seems like a rather ordinary country path, with no sign of anything to see, so to speak.
 The site is an intriguing example for the vast majority of the ‘archaeological sites’ in the world, which remain largely hidden from view, still scattered on the ground, or under it.
 Unlike Ephesus and other settlements that have been turned into archaeological parks, with plenty of still standing or reconstructed remains, Myndos has until recently remained relatively untouched, and there is very little which is still evident of the site.
 In fact, Michael Metcalfe says that when he first visited the site in the 1990s, there were more remains than there are now.
 Once a modestly prosperous seaside town, which flourished from at least the 4th century BC and possibly earlier through to the early Byzantine period (c.
 7th century AD), the cut stones from its various structures have been continuously reused, first within the Roman and Byzantine phases of the town, and then by more recent villagers, who have incorporated them in the structures of the village that skirts the site today.